By-DevOps-For-DevOps/microservice-nodejs/README.md

 ### Notes

-These are insfrastructure specific information for the application.
+These are infrastructure specific information for the application.

 | Question  | Answer |
 | ------------- | ------------- |